Official website of the Northland Antique Radio Club (NARC).

 Saturday begins with the hotel parking lot swap meet in the morning.
 (Please note that the permit from the City of Plymouth does not allow any parking lot sales prior to Saturday morning.)
 The hospitality room will be open at 7:00 am with hot coffee and rolls.
 A light lunch will be available 11:00 am to 1:00 pm.
 The registration room opens at 8:00 am.
 Item check in for the old radio contest will run from 11:00 am to noon, with viewing from 1:00 pm to 2:00 pm.

-The contest has some new categories as described in the Radio Daze 2013 brochure.
+The radio contest includes equipment displayed from the earliest days of radio to the 1960's.
+The contest has some new categories as described in the Radio Daze 2014 brochure.
 A trip to the contest room always yields a surprise or two!

 For Saturday lunch, NARC will offer a light lunch in the hospitality room, or a great meal can be had at Lucky's 13 Pub within the hotel.
 Several other restaurants are nearby, including Perkins, Jake's Sports Bar, and some fast food establishments.

 The Saturday program begins at 2:00 pm and includes opening comments, contest awards, door prizes, and a featured speaker.
-This year's speaker will be Jim Ramsburg, an expert on the Golden Age of Network Radio broadcasting.
+This year's speaker will be Andrew Baron, an expert on many things, including restoration techniques and playing the Theremin.
 You won't want to miss this presentation!

 WORKSHOP AND OUTDOOR MINI-SWAP MEET